 If the ExTL has more than one permanent location which is included in IECEx assessments and the testing covered by a specific report is conducted at multiple permanent locations the addresses of all locations where testing has been conducted shall be recorded on the ExTR Cover.

 Manufacturer’s documents tabulated as part of an ExTR Cover should consider IECEx OD 017, Drawing and Documentation Guidance for IECEx Certification.

 All ExTR package documents are compiled and reviewed by the ExTL.
-The Issuing ExCB indicates final approval of the overall ExTR package on the ExTR Cover Signatures of the ExTL compiler, ExTL reviewer and ExCB approver may be handwritten or scanned versions.
+The issuing ExCB reviews and completes the certification decision, indicating final approval of the overall ExTR package on the ExTR Cover as the endorser.

+The reviewer must not be the same person as the complier and not involved in the reporting of the results.
+The review and decision may be completed by the same person as the ExCB endorser.
+Signatures of the ExTL compiler, ExTL reviewer and ExCB endorser may be handwritten or scanned versions.
+A minimum of two independent signatures are required on the ExTR Cover, noted as:

+Compiled by + signature (ExTL) - Signature is the function of the ExTL, in accordance with 7.8 of ISO/IEC 17025 for reporting of results.

+Reviewed by + signature (ExTL) - Signature is the function of the ExTL, or ExCB in the role of the ExTL, in accordance with 7.8 of ISO/IEC 17025 for review prior to release.
+“Reviewed” signature must be independent of the “Complied” signature.

+Endorsed by + signature (ExCB) - Signature in the function of the ExCB, in accordance with 7.5 and 7.6 of ISO/IEC 17065 for the decision.
+The ExCB endorser may be the same person as the ExTL reviewer.

 – 6 – IECEx OD 010-2:2022 © IEC 2022